maptracker/datasciencecoursera/Rnotes.md

 > mode(x[c("one", "three")][[2]])
 [1] "numeric"
         ```

-        The "NA" is mode numeric, since that is the mode of the source vector
     * `NaN` = Not a Number
       * `is.nan()`
       * More specific form of NA